rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 * OpenTSDB is a layer on top of HBase.

+* TimescaleDB, an open source time-series database engineered from PostgreSQL,

-* InfluxDB
+* InfluxDB, open-source (MIT)

    * No external dependencies (written in Go)
+   * SQL-like query language
+   * Input data "Line Format" (not JSON)
+   * Stores data in compressed format
+   * Horizontally scaleable (across several servers)

    * Kapacitor collects anomalies

-   * Horizontally scaleable (across several servers)
+See <a target="_blank" href="https://vimeo.com/202289126">
+video "How to Manage TensorFlow with InfluxData"</a>
+(The TensorFlow Jupyter notebook for weather prediction is shown from 17:24)

 ## More on front-end styling #